 Killalea Beach (The Farm)

-The Farm was declared a National Surfing Reserve in 2009.
+Killalea Beach was declared a National Surfing Reserve in 2009.
+Note: Killalea Beach is not patrolled.

 A very popular surfing beach known by the locals as "The Farm" this beach is located within Killalea State Park.
 Killalea was officially declared as a National Surfing Reserve on 6 June 2009.
-Meaning that "The Farm" will be a protected surfing area.
+Meaning that "The Farm" is a protected surfing area.

 Killalea Beach "The Farm"